jeffreyleifer/xseed-utils/docs/_documentation/xSEED to Text/Introduction.md

 ## Introduction

-xSEED to Text prints the contents of a selected miniSEED file in text format to the terminal.
+xSEED to Text creates a human-readable version of xSEED data files and displays the header information in msr_print() formatted text.
+The contents of a selected miniSEED file are printed to the terminal in text format.

-## Usage
+## Usage Instructions

+To use xSEED to Text, run the following script:

 ```./xseed2text <miniSEED input file>```